AlejandroPqLz/nvidia-gpu-tensorflow/README.md

 In order to use the GPU with tensorflow, you need to install the **NVIDIA drivers**, **CUDA** and **cuDNN**.

-Eventhough the project is developed in Tensorflow and therefore not all CUDA and cuDNN versions are compatible with the version of Tensorflow used, for the GPU to work properly, the versions of CUDA and cuDNN and the NVIDIA drivers must be the most recent ones.
+Even though the guide is developed in Tensorflow and therefore not all CUDA and cuDNN versions are compatible with the version of Tensorflow used, for the GPU to work properly, the versions of CUDA and cuDNN and the NVIDIA drivers must be the most recent ones.

 #### 1.1 Install NVIDIA drivers: